tek256/astera/docs/_build/html/_sources/Build Guide.rst.txt

-Building Guide
+Build Guide
 ==============

 Foreword
 ^^^^^^^^
-In order to compile astera please make sure that you have a newer version of CMake (3.16+) installed.
+In order to compile astera please make sure that you have a newer version of `CMake <https://cmake.org/download/>`_ (3.16+) installed.

 Setup
 ^^^^^